reima-ecom/reima-theme/demo/content/modules/split-card.md

     link: "#"
     linktext: Get yours now
   - template: split-card
+    image: keveni.jpg
+    subheading: Gray content
+    background: gray
+    heading: Keveni Sneakers
+    text: These stylish hi-tops are built for hiking, but designed every day use.
+And for the month of May, if you buy a pair of Keveni shoes, you can pick a pair of casual pants for free.
+The discount will be automatically taken.
+    imagealign: right
+  - template: split-card
     image: "/brookereimafave.jpg"
     heading: Make the element narrow if needed!
     text: |